JerJohn15/stock-quotes-and-recco/README.md

 Live demo app available at: http://rkiouak.com

 #Project Setup

 make sure node (with npm) is installed.

 Install webpack globally: npm install webpack -g

  Then, from terminal/command line run:

 git clone https://github.com/Rkiouak/stock-quotes-and-recco.git &&

 cd stock-quotes-and-recco &&

 npm install && npm start

+**Note**: Windows users might have to run 'webpack && node server.js', as an alternative,  instead of 'npm start', if your get a 'Error: Cannot find module ... server.js' error message.

 Give the server a few minutes to download npm dependencies depending on your connection speed, you will eventually see a message saying 'Example app available at: http://localhost:8080'.
 This means you've pulled the project successfully and you can check the app at http://localhost:8080 from your browser.